duarte-pompeu/my-python-template/README.md

 kubectl port-forward services/my-python-project 8000:80
 ```

-And now you can validate your orchestrated deployment at http://localhost:8000.
+And now you can validate your orchestration at http://localhost:8000.

 ## Help